-Now, when you are starting to analyze the value of your blog, the first thing you need to look at is traffic.
+Now, when you are starting to analyze the value of your blog, the first thing you need to look at is your blog traffic.
 If your blog has stable high traffic, that is coming from organic search or social media channels; then you are in a good position to sell.

 Having multiple monetization methods for your blog is also a significant factor for most website buyers.
 In case you have found many approaches to monetizing your blog, you will have a much stronger bargaining chip.

 The thing that most bloggers tend to forget about is that having a quality domain name can make a lot of difference when selling a blog.
 A weak domain is harder to grow and particularly challenging to brand.
 Keep this in mind from the very start and avoid losing your blog’s value.

 Where do I sell my blog?